ZhimingZhou/zhimingzhou.github.io/index.md

 Zhiming has a broad interest in machine learning and deep learning, and he prefers fundamental and theoretical research.
 Currently, he holds a special interest in the optimization and generalization of deep neural networks and GANs.

+Zhiming is going to be an assistant professor at the Department of Computer Science, School of Information Management and Engineering, Shanghai University of Finance and Economics.

 ## Documents & Links

 [CV](https://raw.githubusercontent.com/ZhimingZhou/zhimingzhou.github.io/master/assets/Zhiming_Zhou_Resume.pdf)